• Active learning is at the heart of everything we do.

 • Science

-The fourth grade science curriculum, which includes four weekly visits to the Science Lab including one extended lab period, emphasizes critical thinking, collaboration, and creativity.
+The fourth grade science curriculum emphasizes critical thinking, collaboration, and creativity.
 Students work individually, in partners, and in groups to follow lab procedure and the scientific method.
-The fourth graders learn the engineering design process, becoming civil engineers as they construct various bridges to solve problems.
+The fourth graders learn the engineering design process becoming civil engineers as they construct various bridges to solve problems.
 A particular highlight of the year includes a unit focused on investigating coding and problem solving with Lego Robotics.
 Teams are faced with situations that demand communication, collaboration, and creativity as they build and program a variety of robots to perform tasks.

 • Social Studies